Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Introduction to Finite Element Methods for spectral analysis

 where a step of integration by parts has also been performed.

 This second form, where $f$ is assumed to be a reasonable object (like a Sobolev function or a distribution), is equivalent to the one in Equation~\eqref{eq:eigp}.
 Nonetheless, it is useful to see the problem in this form because its natural environment of definition is wider.
-The usual environment for these kinds of problems is the Sobolev space $H^1(\mathcal{M})$, the space of $L^2$ functions that admit weak first derivatives, as it is a set of quite regular functions in which it can be proved that solutions exist for the problem.
+The usual environment for these kinds of problems is the Sobolev space $H^1(\mathcal{M})$, the space of $L^2$ scalar functions that admit weak first derivatives, as it is a set of quite regular functions in which it can be proved that solutions exist for the problem.
+In the following, we refer to the spectrum of the LB operator on the class of $H^1(\mathcal{M})$ scalar functions as the \emph{exact LB spectrum}.

-FEM consists in solving a problem similar to the one shown in Equation~\eqref{eq:weak-eigp} in a sequence $\{\mathcal{V}_r\}_{r=0}^\infty$ of particular finite-dimensional subspaces of $H^1$ with increasing dimension $\mathcal{V}_r\to H^1$, whose eigenvectors $f_n^{(r)}$ and eigenvalues $\lambda_n^{(r)}$ converge to the true eigenvectors and eigenvalues of the infinite-dimensional problem~\eqref{eq:weak-eigp} in $H^1$.
-In Section~\ref{subsec:refinement} we give some more details on how to build such a sequence of subspaces $\{\mathcal{V}_r\}$, but here we will focus on the FEM formulation of the eigenproblem~\eqref{eq:weak-eigp} in a generic finite-dimensional subspace $\mathcal{V}$.
-It should be noted that, besides $f$, also the test functions have to be picked from this subspace.
-This means that the problem~\eqref{eq:weak-eigp} reduces to a finite set of linear conditions.
-Indeed, let $\{\phi_i\}_{i=1,\dots,N}$ be a basis of this subspace.
-In this way, any function $f\in \mathcal{V}$ can be written as:
+FEM consists in solving a problem similar to the one shown in Equation~\eqref{eq:weak-eigp} in a sequence $\{\mathcal{V}_r\}_{r=0}^\infty$ of particular finite-dimensional subspaces of $H^1$ with increasing dimension $\mathcal{V}_r\to H^1$, whose eigenvectors $f_n^{(r)}$ and eigenvalues $\lambda_n^{(r)}$ converge to the exact LB eigenvectors and eigenvalues of the infinite-dimensional problem~\eqref{eq:weak-eigp} in $H^1$.

-For each basis function $\phi_i$, equation~\eqref{eq:weak-eigp} can be rewritten in the form of a finite-dimensional generalized eigenvalue problem: